mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 How to go further from here?

-* Visit <https://developer.aliyun.com/mirror/> to find documentation for the detailed set up for each mirror (container, tool, OS, programming languages, ...)
+* Visit <https://developer.aliyun.com/mirror/> to find documentation for the detailed set up for each mirror (container, tool, OS, programming languages, ...).
+Even though the documentation is provided by Aliyun, the configuration is mirror-agnostic.
+You can still apply them to the mirror that you've chosen.

 ## Conclusion